To have a video consultation with the Occupational Health Practitioner (OHPR) you will need:

 The OHPR will ask you questions about your health to assess your fitness to work and whether you will benefit from further support via the Wellbeing Support Service which can also be via video consultation if you wish.
 You can also ask any questions you may have.

 The practitioner will take notes which will be added to your clinical record after the call and a report will be sent to your line manager/s noted on the referral form with your verbal consent.
 You can also receive a copy.

-If your video call does not work or you do not have signal, they will try a phone call instead.
+Please Note: If your video call does not work or you do not have signal, please contact the Occupational Health Team (01267 246 060).